Accretion tori around rotating neutron stars I: Structure, shape and size: Accretion tori around rotating neutron stars

 The surface of the torus is given by the condition $p=0$ and thus $f(r, \theta ) =0$.
 The torus centre corresponds to $f=1$.
-Equation (\ref{f}) implies that the surfaces of constant $f$ coincide with those of constant $\en$ and are, therefore, entirely given by the spacetime geometry and the value of the specific angular momentum.
-The particular value of the central sound-speed $\sound$ affects only the scalings of the surfaces' location, i.e.\ the relation $f(\en)$.
-It is useful to introduce the $\beta$ parameter determining the torus thickness, which is connected to $\sound$ in the following manner \citep{2006CQGra..23.1689A,2006MNRAS.369.1235B}:
+Equation (\ref{eq:LE1}) implies that the surfaces of constant $f$ coincide with those of constant $\en$ and are, therefore, entirely given by the spacetime geometry and the value of the specific angular momentum.
+The particular value of the central sound speed $\sound$ affects only the relation $f(\en)$.
+It is useful to introduce the $\beta$~parameter determining the torus thickness, which is connected to $\sound$ in the following manner \citep{2006CQGra..23.1689A,2006MNRAS.369.1235B}:

+By introducing the $\beta$~parameter, we eliminate the need to select specific values of $\sound$ and $n$ to further investigate tori and their shapes.